amasciotra/ECSE422_final_project/README.md

 THIS CODE RUNS WITH PYTHON 3.7, WILL NOT WORK WITH PYTHON 2

+run `python3 main.py` to run the project or `python main.py` will also work if python 3 is set as the default path

 Made with python version 3.7, cannot guarantee full functionality with other versions of python 3.